 Because: One of my favorite sub-genres on this blog, which developed organically, is blogging articles related to inspirational things my friends are doing.
 Here are two of the latest, which both happen to be thanks to Forbes:

-Accelerating Film: Mixing Business and Art
+Accelerating Film: Mixing Business and Art (Michelle Soffen, you rock.)

 Moneyball For Music: The Rise of Next Big Sound (Alex White, you rock.)